kmjennison/dfp-prebid-setup/README.md

 4. Make a copy of `googleads.example.yaml` and name it `googleads.yaml`.
 5. In `googleads.yaml`, set the required fields:
    * `application_name` is the name of the Google project you created when creating the service account credentials.
 It should appear in the top-left of the [credentials page](https://console.developers.google.com/apis/credentials).
-   * `network_code` is your DFP network number; e.g., for `https://www.google.com/dfp/12398712#delivery`, the network code is `12398712`.
+   * `network_code` is your GAM network number; e.g., for `https://admanager.google.com/12398712#delivery`, the network code is `12398712`.

 ### Verifying Setup
 Let's try it out!
 From the top level directory, run

 `python -m dfp.get_orders`

-and you should see all of the orders in your DFP account.
+and you should see all of the orders in your GAM account.

 ## Creating Line Items